 The idea of the research is to show that financing itself is not good or bad.
-Its impact depends on where the financeis directed to.
+Its impact depends on where the finance is directed to.
 If credit supports unsustainable activities, the damage grows.
 If it is directed towards greener options, it can support development without harming the environment.
-A stronger push for ESG financing and green subsidies can help make sure growth and sustainability move together.
+To make this happen, policymakers should create stronger incentives for ESG based investments, expand subsidies for renewable energy, and tie industrial credit to strict compliance with environmental norms.
+Credit schemes for farmers should also continue to push water saving practices and crop diversification.
+These steps can help India use finance as a tool for both growth and sustainability.

-Future work can take this forward by looking at sector wise data in more detail, for example comparing financing of renewables with coal, and by measuring the long term environmental effects.
+A limitation of this study is that it relies on sector wise data without running regressions or other quantitative models that could test the strength of the relationship between financing and environmental impacts.
+Future work can address this by using regression analysis, for example comparing financing of renewables with coal, and by measuring the long-term environmental effects.
 Cross-country studies could also show how India's financing compares to other economies.